kateFrontend/js-sound-board/README.md

 ## 🦉 Main information

-Simple soundboard built using HTML audio tag and Vanilla Js.
+Simple sound board built using HTML audio tag and Vanilla Js.

 The project goal:
 - when a user clicks a button, it makes a sound effect
 - if the sound is still playing and a user clicks another one, it's going to stop tha effect and start the next one
-- use audio tag methods pla and pause
+- use audio tag methods play and pause
 - set up in HTML, style it with CSS and add the functionality with JavaScript

 ## 🦊 Useful links to study